-Now that I've introduced you to applications used for manipulating media files, over the next few pages, I'm going to take a raw video file off a camera and transform it into a resource that you can embed in a web page.
-I'm specifically going to show you how to format your video for mobile playback, and how to create multiple files to cover a range of browsers.
-Specifically, I'll create a WebM file for use on Chrome and an MP4 file for use on other browsers.
+Now that we've introduced you to the applications we use when manipulating media files, over the next few pages, we're going to take a raw video file from a camera and transform it into a resource that you can embed in a web page.
+We're going to show you how to format your video for mobile web playback, and how to create multiple files to cover a range of browsers.
+Specifically, we'll create a WebM file for use on Chrome and an MP4 file for use on other browsers.

-The result of this procedure will be media resources with the following characteristics:
+Objective: The result of this section will be media resources with the following characteristics:

-By "appropriate technologies" I mean Dynamic Adaptive Streaming over HTTP (DASH) or HTTP Live Streaming (HLS), which are the two primary means of providing video in HTML on the major browsers.
-What those terms mean and how to use them is a whole topic itself.
-I won't be getting into those, and you don't really need to know much about them, but by the end of this article, you'll be able to create media files that are ready for use in DASH and HLS.
+By "appropriate technologies" we mean Dynamic Adaptive Streaming over HTTP (DASH) or HTTP Live Streaming (HLS), which are the two primary means of providing video in HTML on the major browsers.
+By the end of this section, you'll be able to create media files that are ready for use in DASH and HLS.

 If you want to play along at home, you'll need a raw video file off a camera, preferably one that contains both audio and video.
 If you don't have one handy, then here's ten seconds of an

-.mov file that I took of the Rathaus-Glockenspiel in Munich's MarienPlatz.
+.mov file named glocken.mov that was taken of the Rathaus-Glockenspiel in Munich's MarienPlatz.